 Then you add a multitude of talking heads and assorted pundits and you sift through that for a while.
 Some comments were fueled by unchecked outrage.
-Some comments were motivated by an axe to grind.
-Some comments were made by the unheroic wishing to be part of something that seemed heroic.
+Some comments were motivated by an ax to grind.
+Some comments were made by perhaps the unheroic wishing to be part of something that seemed heroic.
 And so on down the line.
-Pretty tiresome.
+Pretty tiresome but also human.

 But have we entered into something new?
 Yes, in the sense that Charlie Hebdo is now part of the hive mind.
 For now, for a very long time to come, we will consider and discuss what happened at Charlie Hebdo and its fallout.

 There can be no universal consensus, no universal support, for the content in Charlie Hebdo.
 That is part of its appeal.
 It’s regular print run of 60,000 has risen to, at last count, 7 million.
 It is freedom of expression that inspires many of its supporters, many who are totally new readers to the paper.
 Jump in, feet first, when it comes to freedom of expression, they say.
 The fact remains that Charlie Hebdo is more than willing to cross a line into questionable and volatile terrain.
 It is out of any significant frame of reference for many of these new readers.
 It is only fair, and decent, to stop and think, no matter what the paper’s intentions, who is ultimately being hurt, offended, marginalized, targeted, turned into an Other, for the sake of some alignment with freedom of expression.
 Things, even seemingly innocent jokes, have ways of taking on lives of their own.